suryadipnag/openstack-vim-driver/docs/index.md

 # User Guide

-The following sections explain how the VIM Driver works and the restrictions it places on the infrastructure templates used for Resources.
+The following sections explain how the driver works and the restrictions it places on the Resource package files and deployment locations.

-- [Infrastructure Templates](./user-guide/infrastructure-templates.md) - supported templates and types for infrastructure
+- [Resources](./user-guide/resources.md) - using Openstack based infrastructure in your Resource
 - [Property Handling](./user-guide/property-handling.md) - details how properties for a Resource are handled as inputs and outputs during requests
 - [Deployment Locations](./user-guide/deployment-locations.md) - details the properties expected by this driver on a valid deployment location
 - [Openstack Admin API](./user-guide/os-admin-api.md) - additional API available to check Openstack deployment locations are reachable from the driver